NeuroTechX/ntx_slack_archive/studentclubs.md

  >My first thought was to make some sort of video or podcast portraying testimonials from undergrads or professors from other universities

+3/24/2017 5:55 AM

+ **sayan_faraz** :

+ >braden our approach so far has been not to approach faculty until we have something that they can contribute to; or else they end up sitting around not really knowing how to contribute

+>
+but on the other hand they can really give helpful tips that would save lots of time and worrying